radtorch/radtorch/radtorch/documentation/docs/pipeline.md

     **.info()**

-    - Display Parameters of the Image Classification Pipeline.
+    - Display Pandas Dataframe with properties of the Image Classification Pipeline.

     **.dataset_info()**

     - Display Dataset Information.

+    - Arguments:
+        - plot: _(boolean)_ displays dataset information in graphical representation.
+By default, data is shown as table. (default=False)

     **.sample()**